Contact:

 Placement and compaction: quality from the bottom up

-Layer-by-layer placement of suitable construction materials—from frost protection through base layers to backfilling—is matched to gradation and moisture content.
+Layer-by-layer placement of suitable construction materials – from frost protection through base layers to backfilling – is matched to gradation and moisture content.
 Degrees of compaction are verified with suitable test methods.
 Uniform layer thickness and the right equipment choices ensure the required load-bearing capacity.
-If elements are in the way, do not improvise; separate them in a structured manner: concrete with concrete demolition shear, rock with rock and concrete splitters from Darda GmbH, metal components with suitable shears.
+If elements are in the way, do not improvise; separate them in a structured manner: concrete with concrete demolition shears, rock with rock and concrete splitters from Darda GmbH, metal components with suitable shears.
 This preserves the quality of adjacent layers and prevents settlement.
+Acceptance testing can include density checks, modulus or deflection measurements, and documented rolling patterns to provide traceable evidence of compliance.

 Sustainability and resource efficiency in earthworks